JivoChat/RoundTable/README.md

 ### Core: controls the business logic

-Core has access to some system dependencies (managers, services, adapters, etc) and implements the business logic using them.
+Core has access to some system dependencies (like managers, services, adapters, etc) and implements the business logic using them.

 ### Joint: controls the hierarchy